 - Next, paint your new contrast colour in a thin layer, dry, then a second layer for a nice opaque cover.
 Do one section at a time till completely dry.
 Or, burn through half a dozen 'studio' hair dryers like I do.
 Sure, use a hairdryer BUT be aware that paint needs to cure as well as dry, so it will still be soft for quite some time after painting; how much depends on a lot of factors, from ambient temperature to the age of the paint you are using, so know your product and don't rush.
 This is edging like a pro.

 I have also used this method with semi-transparent acrylic glazes, for example when doing stripes as seen in pic above left.
 As you might expect, the watery-ness is always going to be a bit more bleed prone so I removed the tape just after the paint had set up a bit so any bleed through was soft enough to wipe clean with the edge of a sponge.
-Also the glazing medium retarded the drying time considerably but that's enough explanatory scientifically painterly detail for heavenssake.
+Also the glazing medium retarded the drying time considerably but that's enough explanatory painterly detail for heavenssake.
 There is a painstaking aspect to doing these clean edges and you gotta pay attention but the immense satisfaction when the masking tape is peeled away, oh! yeah that's so goooood.

 And onwards to that glorious time, the unmasking!

 So that's it but I'd better add a few words about crisp edges when freehanding or 'cutting in' with artist's acrylic.
-Counterintuitively, a really fine brush isn't always the best, in fact it can be disastrous sometimes as one needs to constantly recharge it with paint and large sweeps of paint are impossible to achieve in one go.
-Of course the scale of work changes along with all other variables but I love a good synthetic 3/10 or 5/10 round brush and I've got a pretty damn fine collection of every size I think, but I keep going back to the 3-5/10.
+Counter-intuitively, a really fine brush isn't always the best, in fact it can be disastrous sometimes as one needs to constantly recharge it with paint and large sweeps of paint are impossible to achieve in one go.
+Of course the scale of work changes along with all other variables but I love a good synthetic 3/10 or 5/10 round brush for smaller work.
+I have a pretty damn fine collection of every size I think, but I keep going back to the 3-5/10.
 The paint used has to be creamy, not sticky, sludgy or gooey (I sound so strict!
 Mummy!) and the brush fully charged with a good bead at the tip.
 Touch the tip just shy of the guide line and push the bristles down, flex the point with a slightly angled pressure.
-What you're after is for the brush to push the paint up against the line so it fills any texture in the surface then gently and with great control to sweep in a nice smooth arc against the line.
+What you're after is for the brush to push the paint up against the line so it fills any texture in the surface, then gently and with great control to sweep in a nice smooth arc against the line.
 Bingo, sharp edge, every time.
 After a couple 'a decades practice anyway.
-This is one of the few times where I can assert my sciency authority so dammit, I'm going all out; look to my gallery below and tremble in the presence of superiorpainter, mortals.
+This is one of the few times where I can assert my sciency authority so dammit, I'm going all out; look to my gallery below and tremble in the presence of Superiorpainter, mortals.

 There endeth the lesson.
 You're welcome.
 Happy New Year 2015!
 Smiley face!